-A Combined Honors degree in Anthropology and another discipline requires a minimum of ★36 at the junior and senior levels in Anthropology and a minimum of ★36 in the other discipline.
+A Combined Honors degree in Anthropology and another discipline requires a minimum of ± 36 at the junior and senior levels in Anthropology and a minimum of ± 36 in the other discipline.
 Requirements in Anthropology follow:

-- (1) At least ★30 must be at the senior level - (2) ANTHR 206, 207, 208, 209, 499 (which includes the Honors paper), and one of 415, 481, or 498.
+- (1) At least ★30 must be at the senior level - (2) ANTHR 206, 207, 208, 209, 415 and 499 (which includes Honors paper)

-Note: A combined Honors Essay (INT D 520) is allowed with permission of the Honors Advisors.
+Note: A combined Honors Essay is not permitted.

 In a Combined Honors program, students must meet the promotion and graduation standards of each Department.
-The requirements in Anthropology are outlined in §43.1.1
+The requirements in Anthropology are outlined in §43.1.1.